Key Observing Surveys and Programs

 WFI Bulge Microlensing Survey

 A WFI microlensing survey of the Milky Way bulge will be performed with the WFI, taking a total of approximately 1 year.
-Ten fields will be imaged every 15 minutes over contiguous 72-day periods ("seasons"), to create highly sampled light curves of 56 million stars brighter than H=21.6 (AB).
+Multiple fields will be imaged every 15 minutes over contiguous 72-day periods ("seasons"), to create highly sampled light curves of 56 million stars brighter than H=21.6 (AB).
 Six such seasons will be executed over the mission lifetime, resulting in the expected discovery of over 2000 bound planets in the range 0.1-1000 Earth masses and orbital major axes from 0.03 to 30 AU through their microlensing signature.
 About 20,000 giant planets in short-period orbits will be detected from their transit signature.
 These survey data will also be useful for Guest Investigator archival research studies of general astrophysics topics.

 CGI Coronagraphic Program